 - Please ignore the popup dialog box(es) (e.g. the Found New Hardware Wizard) displayed when "Xpress Install" is installing the drivers.
 Failure to do so may affect the driver installation. - Some device drivers will restart your system automatically during the driver installation.
-After the system restart, "Xpress Install" will continue to install other drivers. - After "Xpress Install" installs all of the drivers, a dialog box will appear asking whether to install new GIGABYTE utilities.
-Click Yes to automatically install the utilities.
-Or click No if you want to manually select the utilities to install on the Application Software page later. - For USB 2.0 driver support under the Windows XP operating system, please install the Windows XP Service Pack 1 or later.
+After the system restart, "Xpress Install" will continue to install other drivers. - After the drivers are installed, follow the on-screen instructions to restart your system.
+You can install other applications included in the motherboard driver disk. - For USB 2.0 driver support under the Windows XP operating system, please install the Windows XP Service Pack 1 or later.
 After installing the SP1 (or later), if a question mark still exists in Universal Serial Bus Controller in Device Manager, please remove the question mark (by right-clicking your mouse and select Uninstall) and restart the system.
 (The system will then autodetect and install the USB 2.0 driver.)